 5. Time is all perception

-When a guy says he’ll call me, I used to think it meant to expect my phone to light up in less than 12 hours, but I quickly learnt that in male-time, it could mean up to a week later.
+When a guy says he’ll call me, I used to think it meant to expect my phone to light up in less than 12 hours, but I quickly learned that in male-time, it could mean up to a week later.
 Fast-forward three days and I’m reposting memes on Facebook that speak to me and crying into my tub of ice-cream.
 For men, a few days of no contact with you can seem like nothing, but for me, it felt like an eternity.

 6. You teach people how you want to be treated

 I used to be the girl who’d settle for last-minute dates with men who put in little effort.
 By accepting these dates, I was basically telling the guys that that kind of treatment was okay by me.
-After a string of disappointments, I learnt to make my standards and boundaries known early on.
+After a string of disappointments, I learned to make my standards and boundaries known early on.

 Although I look back and think I could have been more productive with the last year, instead of spending it dating, I don’t regret a thing.
 It opened my eyes up to different kinds of men I would have previously avoided and taught me to be a lot more open when it comes to the game of love.

-I haven’t found my Mr Right yet, but who knows, something wonderful could happen the next time I live for the moment and just say, “Yes”.
+I haven’t found my Mr. Right yet, but who knows, something wonderful could happen the next time I live for the moment and just say, “Yes”.

 Images via giphy.com and tumblr.com.

-Comment: What have you learnt from dating?
+Comment: What have you learned from dating?